Who You Choose

 WHEN SHOULD YOU CONSULT A PERSONAL INJURY LAW FIRM IN CA?

 Of course, when you’re injured, compensation won’t simply be handed to you; you probably will have to prove that you’re entitled to it.
 You’ll need sound legal advice and aggressive representation.
-You’ll need to speak at once with an experienced Fresno personal injury attorney.
+Consulting with an experienced lawyer is crucial to determine the best legal strategy for your situation.

 If you’re injured while driving a company car – on the clock and on company business – you will probably qualify for workers’ compensation benefits.
 Additionally, if the other driver in that crash was negligent, you’ll probably be able to pursue a personal injury claim against that driver.

-If you’re injured in traffic by a negligent driver who is not only driving a company vehicle but also acting within the course and scope of his or her job duties, you may be able to file a personal injury claim against not only that driver but also against that driver’s employer.
+If you’re injured in traffic by a negligent driver who is not only driving a company vehicle but also acting within the course and scope of his or her job duties, you may be able to file a workplace injury claim against not only that driver but also against that driver’s employer.

 WHAT WILL YOU REQUIRE IF YOU ARE SEVERELY INJURED?